adjust/adjust_anes/README.md

 #### 2. Choose your own google-play-services.jar

-You can choose **google-play-services.jar** of your own which you want to integrate in ANE file. google-play-services.jar is located in `<REPO_ROOT_FOLDER>/build/android` folder.
+You can choose **google-play-services.jar** of your own which you want to integrate in ANE file.
+It is located in `<REPO_ROOT_FOLDER>/build/android` folder.

-`google-play-services.jar` is part of your Android SDK folder.
+Original **google-play-services.jar** is part of your Android SDK folder.
 You can find it in `ANDROID_SDK_FOLDER/extras/google/google_play_services/libproject/google_play_services_lib/libs` folder.

 ![][google_play_services_jar]

 This jar contains full version of Google Play Services library with all its containing parts.
 By integrating this jar file in your ANE, you will have access to all features of the library and it will cause increasing in size of your resulting ANE.
 You can choose (like we did) to use just subset of library functionalities.
-In order to make this happen, you should "strip" your google-play-services.jar and remove unnecessary parts of it.
+In order to make this happen, you should "strip" your **google-play-services.jar** and remove unnecessary parts of it.

 In order to do that, you can use script made by `dextorer` which can be found in [here][google_play_services_strip].
 You should be careful and make sure that you have functional jar with selected subset of functionalities after jar